-Choosing the best health insurance can be an overwhelming experience given how many options are available not only on the health insurance marketplace but from your workplace and private insurance companies as well.
+Choosing the best health insurance for you and your family can be an overwhelming experience given how many options are available not only on the health insurance marketplace, but from your workplace and private insurance companies as well.

 It’s important to keep in mind that there is no one-size-fits-all plan, nor is there a single company that provides the best plans.